Fort Bend Independent School District: Recognitions

 Seventy percent of the district's campuses received an Exemplary or Recognized rating from the Texas Education Agency in 2002.
 That same year, the district was named a Recognized District by the Texas Education Agency for the second consecutive year, making it one of the largest public school districts in Texas to receive that rating.
 Currently the district is ranked "academically acceptable" and has been for the last several years.

 Austin High School and Clements High School, both in Sugar Land, have been recognized by Texas Monthly magazine in its list of the top 10 high schools in the state of Texas.
 In addition, Clements, Austin, and Elkins high schools ranked 313th, 626th, and 702nd, respectively, among the top 1000 schools in the United States by Newsweek.

 Fort Bend ISD has been named one of the top 100 School Districts in the Nation for a Fine Arts Education, according to a nationwide survey of public and private school programs.

 Governance

-The current Superintendent is Dr. Christie Whitbeck who was chosen by the Board of Trustees in 2021 and succeeded Dr. Charles Dupre after his retirement.
-FBISD is served by a board of trustees who are periodically elected.
+The current Superintendent is Dr. Marc Smith, who was chosen by the Board of Trustees on December 15, 2023.
+He was succeeded by Dr. Christie Whitbeck after her retirement was voted on by the Board of Trustees December 4, 2023.
+FBISD is served by a Board of Trustees who are periodically elected.
 Each trustee represents one of the seven regions in the school district.